Installing Plugins

 An unsigned plugin you've approved.
 The decision is remembered so you're not prompted again.

 Only run plugins you trust.
 Plugins have the same access to your system as Joystick Diagrams itself.
-If you didn't get a plugin from its original author (GitHub repo, Discord, or a site you recognise), don't approve it in the trust dialog.
+If you didn't get a plugin from the store or from its original author (GitHub repo, Discord, or a site you recognise), don't approve it in the trust dialog.

 Uninstalling a Plugin

-On the Settings page, community plugins show a trash icon on their card.
-Click it to remove the plugin files.
+Every plugin can be removed.
+On the Settings page, click the trash icon on the plugin's card to delete its files.
 Your configured settings are preserved, so if you reinstall later, your last configuration is restored.